 There is no provision for jure matrimonii citizenship in Uruguay.

-Entry to Uruguay is free, and there are no prior permits, invitations, visas (in most cases), nor vaccinations required.
+Entry to Uruguay is free, and there are no prior permits, invitations, visas (in some cases), nor vaccinations required.
 Foreigners arriving in Uruguay may remain for 90 days, without paid employment.
 This may be extended to a further 90 days at the request of the interested party.

 There is no discrimination in law or in fact between nationals and foreigners, except as regards the exercise of political rights and those rights which are inherent to nationality, such as employment in the civil service.